godalming123/common-assembly/readme.md

         - If macros used a list of keywords or an AST, then the macro contents would have to be wrapped in square brackets say, and that would make code ugly if it uses a lot of macros (EG a macro for if)
         - If macros used an AST, then:
           - The macro would not be able to use a different syntax to the main language
-          - The AST for the main language would have to be backwards compatable
+          - The AST for the main language would have to be backwards compatible
         - If macros used keywords as input, then they would have to be able to specify a way to format the keywords that are passed to the macro
       - A list of the other function and/or variable definitions
     - Return either: